hahohe1892/Frank_thk_inv/README.md

 ## Hardware Requirements

-The inversion runs efficiently on GPUs and was tested on an **NVIDIA A40 GPU (48 GB VRAM)** with a runtime of ~x hours.
+The inversion runs efficiently on GPUs and was tested on an **NVIDIA A40 GPU (48 GB VRAM)** with a runtime of ~21 hours.
+To reduce computational time for testing, decrease `n`.
 Note: Memory requirements may exceed the capacity of smaller GPUs.

 The lake mapping runs within seconds on the provided examples.